 You wouldn’t think the little hardy plants we try so hard to kill every summer in the lawn would be such a great source of vitamins A, K, C, carbohydrates, potassium, calcium, iron, and magnesium!

-This plant could be an invaluable resource post collapse a sit is a natural blood pressure stabilizer and cancer treatment.
+This plant could be an invaluable resource post collapse a sit is a natural blood pressure stabilizer.
 The vitamin K in it improves bone health and is a natural bone knitting and blood clotting compound.
 It is also a natural blood sugar stabilizer and would help fight diabetic episodes and can prevent coma.

 Making dandelion tea